bogdanstoicasn/parallel-inverted-index-map-reduce/README.md

 2. Processes the key-value pairs at the specified index.

-3. Locks the beginning

-4. Checks for word existence.
+3. Checks for word existence.
 If it exists in the vector, the next step is to check the appearance of the `file_id`.
 If the `file_id` exists, ignore the word.
 If the `file_id` does not exist, add the `file_id` to the vector.
 If the word does not exist, add the word and the `file_id` to the vector.

-5. Waits for all reducers to finish processing their indexes before moving to the sorting phase which is done dinamically.
+4. Waits for all reducers to finish processing their indexes before moving to the sorting phase which is done dinamically.

 To ensure efficient and thread-safe access to the shared data structures, a